PCWA Logo

 Newsroom

-PG&E’s damaged outlet infrastructure at Lake Spaulding has severely impacted regional water deliveries since March 2024.
+PG&E’s damaged outlet infrastructure at Lake Spaulding severely impacted regional water deliveries beginning in March 2024.
 Multiple infrastructure failures at PG&E facilities prevented water releases for more than four and a half months, cutting off flows from the reservoir into the Bear River, which ultimately feeds Rollins Reservoir, a primary source for PCWA’s water system.

-While PCWA has alternative water sources, the outage significantly increased costs due to additional pumping from the American River and disrupted service to untreated water customers throughout last year’s irrigation season.
-Additionally, all customers were asked to voluntarily conserve water where they could.
+While PCWA maintained service using alternative water sources, the outage significantly increased costs due to additional pumping from the American River and required coordination with NID and other regional partners to activate interties and protect remaining storage.
+Untreated water customers experienced temporary delivery reductions, and all customers were asked to voluntarily conserve water where they could.

+With repairs at Spaulding Powerhouse No. 1 now complete and flows restored, PCWA operations teams are preparing to resume full service.
+PCWA continues to coordinate closely with NID to monitor reservoir levels and canal flows to ensure a smooth transition—just in time for the peak of summer heat.
 We extend our gratitude to our customers for their cooperation in conserving water.
-Voluntary reductions and canal water delivery adjustments have significantly contributed to our efforts.
+Voluntary reductions and canal water delivery adjustments significantly contributed to our efforts.

 To help mitigate the impacts of the ongoing shortages:

-• Customers receiving one miner’s inch or more will have their summer canal water delivery orifice reduced by approximately 20%, with a corresponding adjustment to the commodity portion of their bill.
+• Customers receiving one miner’s inch or more had their summer canal water delivery orifice reduced by approximately 20%, with a corresponding adjustment to the commodity portion of their bill.

-• Customers receiving one-half miner’s inch or untreated meter service will not have their canal water delivery orifice reduced but are asked to voluntarily reduce water use by 20%.
+• Customers receiving one-half miner’s inch or untreated meter service did not have their canal water delivery orifice reduced but were asked to voluntarily reduce water use by 20%.

-• Treated water customers are asked to use water as efficiently as possible.
+• Treated water customers were asked to use water as efficiently as possible.

-To help us all get through this period, untreated water customers receiving one miner’s inch or more will have their orifice reduced by approximately 20 percent.
-We’re also continuing to ask for voluntary reductions or temporary suspension in canal water deliveries.
-All canal water customers are asked to reduce water use by 20 percent.
-All customers are asked to be as efficient with their water use as possible.
+Untreated water customers receiving one miner’s inch or more had their orifice reduced by approximately 20 percent.
+PCWA also asked for voluntary reductions or temporary suspension in canal water deliveries.
+All canal water customers were asked to reduce water use by 20 percent.
+All customers were asked to be as efficient with their water use as possible.

-PG&E has halted water deliveries from Lake Spaulding due to ongoing infrastructure repairs, and full recovery is not expected until early August.
-Conservation efforts are essential to help ensure that the limited water currently available can meet everyone's needs through the hot summer months and until full water deliveries are restored.
+PG&E halted water deliveries from Lake Spaulding during repairs.
+Conservation efforts were essential to help ensure that the limited water available could meet everyone's needs through the hot summer months and until full water deliveries were restored.

-PCWA’s proactive planning for scenarios like this play a significant role in PCWA’s ongoing effort to deliver water reliably.
+PCWA’s proactive planning for scenarios like this played a significant role in PCWA’s ability to deliver water reliably.
 PCWA has backup supplies from the American River and groundwater, and interties with neighboring water providers.

-However, additional pumping from the American River during the outage has significantly increased costs.
-We need your help to ensure that the water available in Rollins Reservoir lasts through the duration of the reservoir's recovery.
+However, additional pumping from the American River during the outage significantly increased costs.
+We needed your help to ensure that the water available in Rollins Reservoir lasted through the duration of the reservoir's recovery.

-PCWA will continue to provide updates through its website and other communication channels.
-Customers are encouraged to check the website periodically for updates on the ongoing situation and any necessary actions they may need to take.
+PCWA provided updates through its website and other communication channels.
+Customers were encouraged to check the website periodically for updates on the ongoing situation and any necessary actions they may need to take.

 The Drum-Spaulding system is the primary water supply for parts of west Placer County.
 This water is delivered from a historic canal system that begins at a reservoir in the Yuba watershed and meanders through Placer County.